-- Attending post-election induction programmes organised by the Council for the purpose of facilitating agreement on the Council's vision, goals and objectives and the manner and operating style by which members will work. - Taking part in any assessment or evaluation of the Council's performance and operating style during the triennium.2 - Taking all reasonable steps to acquire the required skills and knowledge to effectively fulfill their Declaration of Office (the Oath) and contribute to the good governance of the city, district or region.
+- Attending post-election induction programmes organised by the council for the purpose of facilitating agreement on the council's vision, goals and objectives and the manner and operating style by which members will work. - Taking part in any assessment of the Council's overall performance and operating style during the triennium. - Taking all reasonable steps to ensure they possess the skills and knowledge to effectively fulfill their Declaration of Office and contribute to the good governance of the city, district or region.